-- Pinto and Black Beans: I use this organic brand for all canned beans.
+- Red Kidney, Pinto and Black Beans: I use this organic brand for all canned beans.
 These are the organic pinto beans and these are the organic black beans.

 - Avocados: all avocados from JJ's Lone Daughter Ranch at the Santa Monica Farmers Market (Wednesdays) when avocados are in season in California.